PriyanshuMay/Gun-Game/_posts/2021-08-17-striver-day-8.md

 math: true
 ---

-I will try to import all the previous work from ``cp_sheets`` into this project.
+I will try to import all the previous work from cp_sheets into this project.
-So today we will solve something something <br>
+So today we will solve something something

 ## Problem 1